immutable/sample-unreal-game/5.2/passport-features/README.md

 ## Launch

 * Open the project file `endlessrun.uproject`
-* Build project using Rider application
+* Build project using Jetbrains Rider or Visual Studio application
 * Run the MainMenu for game

 To test passport login functionality